serialport/node-serialport/CONTRIBUTING.md

 ## Requesting Features
 To request a new feature be added take a look at the [current roadmap](https://github.com/node-serialport/node-serialport/issues/746) and create a [github issue](https://github.com/node-serialport/node-serialport/issues) and include:

-**What feature you'd like to see:**
+### What feature you'd like to see

-**Why this is important to you:** (this is here because it's interesting knowing what cool things people are working on and also could help community members make suggestions for work-arounds until the feature is built)
+### Why this is important to you

+This is here because it's interesting knowing what cool things people are working on and also could help community members make suggestions for work-arounds until the feature is built.

 <a name="pullrequests"></a>
 ## Submitting Pull Requests